maiziex/Aquila_stLFR/README.md

 #### For stLFR assembly or hybrid assembly, stLFR reads with barcode "0_0_0" are removed to get perfect diploid assembly.

 ## Cite Aquila_stLFR:
-#### Aquila stLFR: assembly based variant calling package for stLFR and hybrid assembly for linked-reads
+#### Aquila_stLFR: assembly based variant calling package for stLFR and hybrid assembly for linked-reads.
 ##### <a href="https://www.biorxiv.org/content/10.1101/660605v1">bioRxiv link</a>

 ## Troubleshooting: